sterlingwes/meteor-pagemaster/README.md

 #### Pagemaster.template(name, subid, templateCfg)
 #### Pagemaster.template(name, templateCfg)

-Wraps the core Meteor `Template.helpers` and `Template.events` in order to streamline common pagination tasks.
+Wraps the core Meteor `Template` for the template you specify in order to streamline common pagination tasks.
 Provides the following helpers to your template specified with `name`.

 *   `{{ pageReady }}`, which is *true* when the subscription is ready
 *   `{{ pageHasEnded }}`, which is *true* when the pagination has ended (all records have been displayed)
 *   `{{ pageTotal }}`, which returns the total number of records that can be loaded
 *   `{{ pageLoaded }}`, which returns the current number of records that have been loaded
+*   `{{ pageInfinite }}`, which serves as the "end of records" marker that triggers scroll-based loading when it comes into view

 `subid` indicates the unique subscription for the template.
 This can be omitted if the same variable is passed to the template's context on render.

-`templateCfg` is an object with either `helpers`, `events`, `created`, `rendered`, or `destroyed` keys, with helpers, event handlers, or lifecycle functions as you'd normally specify with `Template.name.whatever`.
+`templateCfg` is an object with either `helpers`, `events`, `created`, `rendered`, or `destroyed` keys, specifying helpers, event handlers, or lifecycle functions as you'd normally specify with `Template.name.whatever`.

 ### Todo